-He has been on various editorial boards including Butterworths Journal of International Banking & Financial Law and Maritime Risk International since 2000.
-He was a core drafting member of the current Malaysian PAM 2006 Standard Building Forms of Contract.
+He has been on various editorial boards, including Butterworths Journal of International Banking & Financial Law and Maritime Risk International since 2000.
+He was a core drafting member of the current Malaysian PAM’s 2006 Standard Building Forms of Contract.

-Colin Ong is senior partner at Dr Colin Ong Legal Services (Brunei); Queen's counsel at 36 Stone Chambers (London) and counsel at Eldan Law LLP (Singapore).
-He has acted as arbitrator and counsel in over 300 arbitrations governed under civil and common law applying most major institutional rules as well as UNCITRAL rules.
+Colin Ong is Queen's Counsel at 36 Stone (London); Counsel at Eldan Law LLP (Singapore) and senior partner at Dr Colin Ong Legal Services (Brunei).
+He has acted as arbitrator and counsel in over 350 arbitrations governed under civil and common law applying most major institutional rules as well as UNCITRAL rules.
 He has been appointed as arbitrator or engaged as lead counsel by both sub-contractors as well as state-owned entities and some of the world’s largest organisations (contractors, owners, financial institutions) in their infrastructure and construction projects globally with a focus on Asia.
 He has generally acted or sat in complex high value international disputes.
 Many of his arbitration matters involve values up to some billions of $US.
-A recent example includes being appointed arbitrator in a US$2.6 billion SIAC case in 2017 involving a massive infrastructure project.
+An example includes being appointed arbitrator in a US$2.6 billion SIAC case in 2017 involving a major infrastructure project dispute.

 He was the main lawyer drafter for the current Malaysian PAM 2006 Standard Building Forms of Contracts.
 He is highly recommended as a leading arbitrator and counsel in a number of publications including the top 30 arbitration lawyers in the world by Expert Guides: Best of the Best 2019.
 He is described as "an extremely creative and charismatic lawyer … the best cross-examiner … with a brilliant legal mind, and an excellent advocate” (Chambers and Partners 2019).

-He is author of leading advocacy; arbitration and law publications. two books listed as EndNote 1 reference books in two CIArb practice guidelines.
-He sits on many editorial boards of journals He sits on the governing boards of four ASEAN national arbitration bodies.
 He was listed as a “45 under 45” in Global Arbitration Review.
-He was lead counsel at the arbitration and Singapore Court of Appeal in PT Perusahaan Gas Negara v CRW SGCA 30.
-It divided the construction law world and was named as GAR Awards 2016 runner-up for Most Important Reported Decision.
+He was lead counsel at the Singapore Court of Appeal case of PT Perusahaan Gas Negara v CRW SGCA 30 which divided the construction law world and was named as GAR Awards 2016 runner-up for Most Important Reported Decision.
 He was lead counsel in a different arbitration which led to FIDIC amending Clause 20 of its 1999 suite (http://fidic.org/node/1615).
-He was principal consultant to the ASEAN centre for energy, and panel of the ASEAN protocol on enhanced dispute settlement mechanism.
-He is a vice president of APRAG and vice chair of IPBA arbitration committee.
-His languages include English, Chinese and Bahasa, Indonesia and Malay.
+Former principal consultant to the ASEAN centre for energy, and panel of the ASEAN protocol on enhanced dispute settlement mechanism.
+His languages include English (written awards), Bahasa Indonesia/Malay (written awards) and Chinese.